 What does it take to get on a board?
 The Center for Women & Wealth (CW&W) attended the Harvard T.H.
 Chan School of Public Health’s two-day “Women on Boards: Getting on and Adding Value” program to find answers to this question.
 One of the session, a panel moderated by Ellen Zane, CEO emeritus of Tufts Medical Center, gave attendees the opportunity to learn from public and nonprofit company CEOs and a private equity investor about what makes an effective board.

-Finally, in “Five Questions,” Lorrie Gordon, BBH Partner and head of technology, discusses the need for business leaders to be more fluent with technology, why the BBH Women’s Network is important to her and how BBH has changed during her tenure spanning the last quarter century.
+Finally, in “Five Questions,” Lorrie Gordon, BBH Partner, Investor Services, discusses the need for business leaders to be more fluent with technology, why the BBH Women’s Network is important to her and how BBH has changed during her tenure spanning the last quarter century.

 Brown Brothers Harriman & Co. (“BBH”) may be used as a generic term to reference the company as a whole and/or its various subsidiaries generally.
 This material and any products or services may be issued or provided in multiple jurisdictions by duly authorized and regulated subsidiaries.